Jack-Wong-dev/TruView/README.md

 - Switch your branch:
   - `git checkout development`

-- Navigate to the correct folder with podfile:
+- Navigate to the correct directory with the podfile:
   - `cd TruViewApp`
   - **IMPORTANT** - Make sure that you see the podfile in your current directory before moving on to the next step.